 Backups (sometimes also referred to as recovery points) are stored in vaults.
-You cannot delete a vault as long as it contains backups.
 It is possible to protect a vault with an optional resource-based policy, e.g., to prevent anyone from deleting backups.
 The backup plan defines when backups are made and for how long the backups are stored.
 To be more precise, you only define when a backup job should start.
 After that, a job tries to start within a configurable period.
 You can also configure a timeout for the job.
 Finally, you assign resources to backup plans based on tags or direct assignments.
 After a disaster, you restore a backup by creating a restore job.

 AWS Backup backs up and restores the following data sources:

 - EFS file systems (supports cold storage to save cost12)

 - EBS volumes

 - RDS databases (except Amazon Aurora)

 The following data sources are not supported yet:

 - EC2 instances

 - Elastisearch domains

 - Redshift clusters